-The $10 million renovation of the Jamaica Plain Branch includes:
+The $10 million renovation of the Jamaica Plain Branch included:

 - a 700-square foot addition facing South Street that will serve as a community reading lounge

 - a terrace along Sedgwick Street where residents can read and mingle

 - a refreshed collection of 30,000 books

 - new exterior landscaping.

 The budget for this public art project was $200,000.
 The lawn in front of the library and BCYF Curtis Hall (facing South Street) and the elevated planter in front of the new entrance outside were identified as the two potential sites for the project.